 1. One of the first onna-bugeisha was an empress

 The history of the onna-bugeisha can be traced back to Empress Jingū (169-269), one of the first female warriors in the history of Japan.

 Following the death of her husband, Emperor Chūai, she took the throne and personally led an invasion of Silla – present-day Korea.

-Jingū was a fearsome warrior who defied every social norm of her time; she is said to have been pregnant when she bound her body, donned men’s clothes and rode into battle.
+Jingū was a fearsome samurai who defied every social norm of her time; she is said to have been pregnant when she bound her body, donned men’s clothes and rode into battle.